panutat-p/certified-kubernetes/22_network_policy.md

 * ⚠️ By default, all pods are non-isolated for ingress and egress
 * NetworkPolicy control traffic flow at the IP address or port level (OSI layer 3 or 4)
 * NetworkPolicy apply to a connection with a pod on one or both ends
+* 🦊 NetworkPolicy is applied at the namespace level without requiring any changes to the pods themselves

 ## Allow internal pod to access payroll pod and MySQL pod